-The Title IX coordinator for Buffalo State is the chief diversity officer, Lisa T. Morrison-Fronckowiak, (716) 878-6210, Cleveland Hall 517.
+The Title IX coordinator for Buffalo State is Candace Williams (716) 878-6210, Cleveland Hall 204.
 The Title IX coordinator is responsible for monitoring compliance with Title IX regulations.
 Questions regarding Title IX, as well as concerns and complaints of noncompliance, may be directed to the Title IX coordinator.
 The Title IX coordinator is also responsible for receiving complaints of sexual harassment, including sexual assault, sexual violence, or other sexual misconduct, against Buffalo State students.